With hundreds of Walt Disney World restaurants it can be tough to pick the best ones for your family vacation.

 We only included Disney World restaurants that are either located in the parks or resorts, not Disney Springs.
 We’ll save those for another post.
 So, let’s get started.

 As we recently learned, Disney is “trying out” a new/different option for the Stitch character meet & greet for this character breakfast.
 Rather than waiting at your table for the characters to come to you, for Stitch, you have to wait in a line to see him and get your picture.
-Check out our video of the experience, below to learn more.
+Check out our video of this character dining experience, below to learn more.

 For us, this is a deal breaker.
 Character breakfasts at Disney World cost a lot of money and can be difficult to get on your list of reservations.
 You go to a character breakfast to meet with the characters….at your table.
 I can wait in a line for a character meet & greet in the parks.
 I pay (a lot) extra to have a character breakfast with the characters.